American University of Beirut – University Research Board (URB)

 - FRCs will evaluate proposals according to the general guidelines listed in this document.
-FRCs will manage the complete review process using online Research Grants Review System.
+FRCs will manage the complete review process using the online Research Grants Review System.

 - FRCs can also establish additional complementary guidelines specific to their Faculty/School.
-Before implementation, these guidelines should be shared in writing with the URB Chair and OGC Director; in addition, they should be communicated to concerned faculty members.
+Before implementation, these guidelines must be shared in writing with the URB Chair and OGC Director.
+In addition, they should be communicated to the relevant faculty members.

 - The FRC Chair should assign each proposal to at least one custodian from among the FRC members.

-- The custodian's responsibilities include: identification of suitable reviewers (external or internal including the custodian), securing at least two confirmed reviewers per proposal (at least one external reviewer), following up with the reviewers to make sure reviews are submitted on time, and generating a concise written critique highlighting both strengths and weaknesses.
+- The custodian's responsibilities include: identification of suitable reviewers, securing at least two confirmed reviewers per proposal (at least one external reviewer), following up with the reviewers to make sure reviews are submitted on time, and generating a concise written critique highlighting both strengths and weaknesses.

 - Each proposal must have a minimum of two evaluation reports from qualified reviewers.
 A grant application with only one review would be disqualified for funding,

 - Reviewers cannot be current collaborators with the PI or Co-PIs.

-- Reviewers can be from AUB or from outside AUB (at least one external reviewer) and can include members of the FRC.
+- Reviewers can be from AUB and/or from outside AUB (at least one external reviewer) and can include members of the FRC.

 - The FRC is responsible for ensuring the anonymity of the reviewers and the quality of the reviews.

 - Each review report must include the reviewer's quantitative scoring and qualitative comments on the scientific merit of the proposal including general scope, potential impact in terms of outcomes, systematic methodology, feasibility, expertise of investigators, in addition to timeline and budget justification.

 - The FRC members should discuss the submitted proposals and rank them based on their scientific merit score and fitness score, where the latter depends on the following metrics: PI's professorial rank (higher priority to junior faculty members), outcomes from previous URB grants (priority for more output), and submission of external grants (higher priority for more external grants submissions).